thetipu33/SCMON-16/README.md

 #SCMON-16: Transaction Monitoring
 ##Overview
-The purpose of the mappings is to track fraudulous transactions.
+The purpose of the task is to track fraudulous transactions.